ProfessionalCSharp/MoreSamples/EFCore/README.md

 Maping to fields of getter only properties.
 This sample requires a preview of Entity Framework Core 1.1.

+See the blog article [Mapping to Getter-only Properties with EF Core](https://csharp.christiannagel.com/2016/11/07/efcorefields/ "EF Core mapping to fields") for more information.

 ## Logging

 Folder: EFLoggingSample